fourkitchens/eslint-config-and-other-formatting/README.md

     }
     ```

-  - Save the file and stage it.
+  - Save all of the files and stage them.
 Now, everything should pass linting, so let's test the commit linter.

 - Try to submit a commit that does not follow the Conventional Commits standard `git commit -m "my awesome new feature"`
   - You'll see an error that you forgot to include the "subject" and the "type"